apiflask/apiflask/README.md

     category = String()

-# use the "route" decorator to decorate the view class
+# "app.route" is just a shortcut,
+# you can also use "app.add_url_rule" directly
 @app.route('/')
 class Hello(MethodView):